 The last thing that was frustrating was how lift passes were handled.
 The company I rented from only sold you a pass if you booked two or more consecutive days with them.
 I was told to buy one at the bottom of the gondola station.

-The gondola starts running at 8:30 a.m. and on a busy day the line is already quite long.
-But the ticket booth doesn’t open until 8:30, so you stand there watching the line to the gondola getting longer by the minute while waiting to get a lift ticket.
+The gondola starts running at 8:30 a.m. and on a busy day the line is already quite long by that time.
+The ticket booth doesn’t open until 8:30, so you stand there watching the line to the gondola getting longer by the minute while waiting to get a lift ticket.

 But that isn’t inefficient enough.
 A sign clearly says they accept VISA so I chose to pay that way.
 The clerk rang up my purchase and I paid.
 Then she asked if I had 5 leva in cash for the deposit on the lift card.
 I did, but it was tucked away in my money belt so she rang up a separate charge.
 All while the line to get the lift ticket was growing and growing.
 Why they don’t charge it all at once is totally beyond me.

-Our trip to Bansko did not turn out anything like we anticipated but even so, we left with many warm memories.
+Our trip to Bansko did not turn out as we anticipated, but even so, we left with many warm memories.
 As we often find, it is the people we meet as we travel that have the greatest impact on us.
 Hopefully, the feeling is mutual.

 Steve has skied his last slope.
 I, however, intend to try again next winter.
 I welcome any suggestions about great ski resorts that don’t require you to have a car.